maeklong/maeklong.github.io/Juniper/JNCDA.md

 + The chassis cluster nodes can be located in different cities.
 + **Feedback : To form a chassis cluster you must use a fabric link between the two nodes and the two nodes can be located in different cities.**

+### campus network design
++ distribution of users
++ transmission media characteristics
++ locations of wiring closets
++ **Feedback : Three environmental characteristics that affect the campus network design are distribution of users, transmission media characteristics, and the locations of the wiring closets.**

 ### campus redundancy best practices
 + You must include highly available redundant connections for all applications in your design.
 + You need to include hardware redundancy in your design.